BirdeeHub/shelua/README.md

 [![Lua][lua-shield]][lua-url]
 [![LuaRocks][luarocks-shield]][luarocks-url]

-Tiny library for unix shell scripting with Lua (inspired by zserge/luash).
+Tiny library for shell scripting with Lua (inspired by zserge/luash).

 `luash` is interesting, but it modifies `_G` in an extreme way.